sahouse/helix-labelling-framework/README.md

 Required runtime components are QGIS/PyQGIS, GDAL and NumPy.
 These are normally included in standard QGIS installations on Windows, Linux and macOS.
 The plugin avoids hard-coded operating-system paths and uses the QGIS `qgis.PyQt` compatibility layer instead of direct PyQt5/PyQt6 imports.

-The metadata declares compatibility with QGIS 3.34+ and QGIS 4.x (`qgisMaximumVersion=4.99`).
-Before public upload, test installation and a small sample workflow in your target QGIS versions, especially QGIS 4, because QGIS 4 uses Qt 6.

-## Public repository without local Git

-A local Git command-line workflow is not required for publication, but the QGIS plugin repository requires a publicly accessible source-code repository and an issue tracker.
-You can create a GitHub or GitLab repository in the browser, upload the source files through the web interface, enable Issues, and then use the repository README as the plugin homepage.
-Do not use a repository that only contains the plugin ZIP.

 ## Support and issue reporting

 Please report issues through the repository issue tracker: